frasermince/CodeEditor/README.md

 change to attoparsec.
 However I think this at least demonstrates my abilities fairly well.
 This has been a great opportunity to learn about pipes, criterion, text types, and generally optimizing a haskell program.

-Ways I would want to improve it in the future include: adding better error messages, recovering from incorrectly formatted input, migrating to attoparsec, and writing more thorough benchmarks.
+Ways I would want to improve it in the future include: adding better error messages, recovering from incorrectly formatted input, migrating to attoparsec, handling cases where we try to undo history where there is none, handling cases where deletion or printing happens on a index that does not exist in a string, setting a limit on the maximum amount of history that can be kept, and writing more thorough benchmarks.

 To run it you should just be able to do:
 `stack build` and then `stack exec textEditor-exe`.